Banzai Pipeline / The Ultimate Guide to the World’s Most Famous Wave

 These days, no ride goes undocumented at the hollow reef peak fronting Ehukai Beach.
 Hundreds of surfers crowd the compact lineup during good swells, and nearly as many photographers line the beach.

 It isn’t uncommon for many of the world’s best barrel riders to log a two-hour session and come in with only one wave to their name.
-Meanwhile, guys like John John Florence, Jamie O’Brien, and other local talent at the top of the pecking order seem to have the spot dialed, and often walk away with a dozen noteworthy rides each session.
+Meanwhile, guys like John John Florence, Jamie O’Brien, the Moniz brothers, and many other local talent at the top of the pecking order seem to have the spot dialed, and often walk away with a dozen noteworthy rides each session.

 banzai pipeline